But that came out back in 2017 and Mama had almost lost hope when an idle Google came across the info it would be out within the year.

 Or rather the beginning of the end of winter because anyone sending Mama photos of snowdrops, crocuses, green grass and themselves enjoying the fresh smells of spring in a light anorak on Shrove Tuesday will get short shift as she marches through the likely blizzard.
 Actual spring is a good month off yet.
 Possibly two, depending on when Maslensitsa is this year

 I, for one, am all for the aggressive dismissal of the snow after a number of winter seasons.
-Scientific reason may have made us more certain that there is summer and 35 degrees centigrade round the corner, and admittedly this sort of thing is usually done by actual non-Christian participants a bit closer to the event at the spring equinox, but it’s not like there isn’t precedent for mucking about with religious rites according to the whims and obsessions of the age.
+Scientific reason may have made us more certain that there is summer and 35 degrees centigrade round the corner.
+And admittedly this sort of festival is usually done by non-Christian observers a bit closer to the spring equinox.
+But it’s not like there isn’t precedent for mucking about with religious rites according to the whims and obsessions of the age.